Indian Azalea (Rhododendron simsii) Growing and Care Guide

 Temperature and Humidity

-Indian Azalea prefers cool to average temperatures within the range of 12-180C and a minimum of 100C in the cold season (winter).
+Indian Azalea prefers cool to average temperatures of 12-180C and a minimum of 100C in the cold season (winter).
 Very high temperatures will result in flowerbud drop.

 Container-grown plants should be brought indoors when the temperatures begin to drop in winter and taken back outdoors in spring when the threat of frost has passed as Indian Azalea is not frost hardy.